Ghatkopar metro station

-Ghatkopar (Officially, MasterCard Ghatkopar), is a metro station and the eastern terminus of Line 1 of the Mumbai Metro serving the Ghatkopar suburb of Mumbai, India.
+Ghatkopar is the elevated eastern terminal metro station on the East-West Corridor of the Blue Line 1 of Mumbai Metro serving the Ghatkopar suburb of Mumbai, India.
 It was opened to the public on 8 June 2014.
-Ghatkopar is the busiest station on Line 1, with a daily passenger traffic of 94,053 in February 2017.
+Ghatkopar is the busiest station on Line 1, with a daily passenger traffic of 115,441 in December 2023.

 History

-The Mumbai Metropolitan Region Development Authority (MMRDA) acquired a 1,400 square metre plot near the Ghatkopar railway station for construction of the Ghatkopar metro station.
+The Mumbai Metropolitan Region Development Authority (MMRDA) acquired a 1,400-square-metre plot near the Ghatkopar railway station for the construction of the Ghatkopar metro station.
 The MMRDA initially believed that the land belonged to the Brihanmumbai Municipal Corporation (BMC).
-While the metro was being constructed, the CR wrote letters to the MMRDA informing them that the land actually belonged to CR.
+While the metro was being constructed, the Central Railway Zone (CR) wrote letters to the MMRDA, informing them that the land actually belonged to the CR.
 After CR submitted documents proving the same, the MMRDA agreed to compensate them for the plot.
 At a meeting between MMRDA and CR officials in April 2014, it was agreed that the former would pay ₹18 crore for acquiring the land as part of an inter-governmental agency deal.
-However, some CR officials were reportedly upset as the amount was far lower than the market value of the land.
+However, some CR officials were reportedly upset, as the amount was far lower than the market value of the land.
 As per market trends at the time, the land was estimated to be worth ₹180 crore.

 Infrastructure

 In March 2017, MMOPL completed the installation of LED lights at the station.
 The replacement of the station's 1,718 lamps with LED lights halved its energy consumption.
 Only lamps were replaced; fixtures were not.
-The total reduction in the station's electricity consumption amounts to 120,000 units per year providing the MMOPL with an annual saving of ₹12 lakh.
+The total reduction in the station's electricity consumption amounts to 120,000 units per year, providing the MMOPL with an annual saving of ₹12 lakh.

 There are 7 sets of automated fare collection (AFC) gates at Ghatkopar station.
 Three more will be installed by the end of June 2014.
-The station has textured tiles intended to provide grip to commuters who use wheelchairs.
+The station has textured tiles, intended to provide grip to commuters who use wheelchairs.
 The station also has an elevator wide enough to accommodate a wheelchair, and a ramp from road level up to the elevator, enabling access for the disabled.